-When these owners took over, the orchard was suffering some neglect, affecting the health and fruit production of the trees.
+When these owners took over, the orchard was well maintained however, they had a plan to improve the health and fruit production of the trees.
 Intense remedial work over the last three years has seen extensive pruning, fertilizing and culling, adding pollinisers and planting new trees including one completely new block.
 At present there are around 450 harvestable trees with many more coming on stream, and the yield increasing as the trees regain their vitality.
-The orchard is served by a 300 foot bore on the property - that can draw up to 30,000 litres per day - and a load out area beside an old deer shed now used for orchard equipment and storage.
+The orchard and house is served by a 300 foot bore on the property - that can draw up to 30,000 litres per day - and a load out area beside an old deer shed now used for orchard equipment and storage.
 Bee hives placed in at least three locations on the land enhance pollination.

 The dwelling is a three-bedroom home with large open plan living opening to wide deck wrapping three sides.
 The sunny tree clad setting and bush views above the orchard allows scope to develop the home and site.
 That this is also prime kiwifruit land as evidenced by neighbouring orchards.

 This is an excellent opportunity to acquire an orchard rejuvenated and poised for increasingly strong yields of a product where demand still well exceeds supply.

 Auction: Wed 6 Mar 2019 at 1.00pm (unless sold prior), at Level 2, 15 Harington St, Tauranga